openstack/releases/doc/source/reference/process.rst

     Finally, now is also a good time to start planning what highlights you want for your deliverables in the cycle highlights.
-The deadline to submit an initial version for those is set to Feature freeze ($milestone3).
+The deadline to submit an initial version for those is set to one week after Feature freeze ($highlights).

     Background on cycle-highlights:
     http://lists.openstack.org/pipermail/openstack-dev/2017-December/125613.html
     Project Team Guide, Cycle-Highlights:
     https://docs.openstack.org/project-team-guide/release-management.html#cycle-highlights
-    knelson [at] openstack.org/diablo_rojo on IRC is available if you need help selecting or writing your highlights
+    jeremy [at] openstack.org/fungi on IRC is available if you need help selecting or writing your highlights.

     Upcoming Deadlines & Dates
     --------------------------

     Extra-AC freeze: $extraac (R-7 week)
+    Oslo feature freeze: $extraac (R-7 week)
     Non-client library freeze: $nclfreeze (R-6 week)
     Client library freeze: $milestone3 (R-5 week)
     $SERIES-3 milestone: $milestone3 (R-5 week)
+    Cycle highlights deadline: $highlights (R-4 week)
     $other-upcoming-event